Tooth decay is the most common oral condition among adults and especially children.

 What are the tooth decay symptoms?

-- It is likely that white spots develop in the decaying parts, signs of enamel deterioration.
+- It is likely that white spots develop in the decaying parts, emerging signs of enamel deterioration.
 Children do show initial sensitivity.

 - The development of small light-brown cavities